Skip to content

 since v3.1.0

-Only valid for the MapSearcher retriever.
+Only effective for the MapSearcher .

 This converter can format field values of types Date, java.sql.Date, java.sql.Timestamp, LocalDateTime, LocalDate, LocalTime, java.sql.Time into strings.
 It provides a very powerful setFormat(String scope, String format) method, which supports setting multiple date formats by scope (the more precise the scope, the higher the priority of using the format).
 For example: